joicepreuss/mlops-nova-project/README.md

 # MLOps Project

 Welcome!
-This is a repository for CI4O project !
+This is a repository for MLOps project !

 | Student Number | Student Names |
 |---|---|